Community in the lockdown

 An effort has been made for our college traditions to be kept up: MAD rep Cara Murphy organised for a much-anticipated live music night to be streamed online, and weekly welfare tea will continue to take place over Zoom, albeit without the snacks.
 Exeter’s darts athletes have been practising for next year’s tournaments, and a virtual 8-ball pool competition has been organised to add the usual competitive edge to college sport.

 The entz reps have been keeping morale high by initiating inventive challenges.
 In the first week of lockdown, students across the college participated in a virtual bake-off.
 In the live awards ceremony, Joe Lloyd won ‘best cake’, and Jennifer Knight’s cake, which featured ‘wash your hands’ written in icing, won ‘most important’.
 The second week of lockdown brought a new challenge: a ‘virtual bop’ characterised by a ‘corona cancellations’ dress-up competition.
-Out of a number of innovative submissions, Grace Burney won the overall prize for her creative dress-up, which featured both a ball gown and beach wear.
+Out of a number of innovative submissions, the overall winning prize for creative dress-up was awarded to a dress which combined ball gown chic with the fun of beach wear.

 Other initiatives students have been set up to help dodge boredom during the lockdown, including a film club, podcast recommendations, and the ‘Exon music share’, in which Luke White-Thompson has been curating music recommendations from across year groups, and publishing witty and insightful collections on our Facebook page.